kufayeka/capacitorjs-mqtt-native-plugin/README.md

 ### Listen to ConnectComplete Event :

 This event is triggered only when the connection to the MQTT broker is successfully completed.
 It also triggers when the client was reconnected after a connection loss.
-To implement this, you can add a CapacitorJS listener with the event name onConnectComplete.
+To implement this, you can add a CapacitorJS listener with the event name : `onConnectComplete`.
 The following code demonstrates how to listen to the ConnectComplete event:

 ```typescript
 import { MqttBridge } from 'capacitor-mqtt-native-plugin';